apache/ozone/.github/ci.md

 - integration

 ### Cancelling Workflow
 [This](./workflows/cancel-ci.yaml) workflow is triggered each time a [build-branch](ci.md#build-branch-workflow) workflow is triggered.
-It monitors all the jobs triggered by that workflow run for failure and cancels any continuing jobs after one fails.
-This reduces our GA usage.
+It reduces GA usage, by cancelling PR workflows that have a job failure.
+Specifically, it cancels any that running at the time it is invoked, which also have a job failure.
+Any job that fails after that time can only be caught by a subsequent run of the cancelling workflow.
+Note that it checks the status of all workflows running at that time, not only the one that triggered it.

 ### close-prs Workflow
 [This](./workflows/close-pending.yaml) workflow is scheduled each night at midnight; it closes PR's that have not been updated in the last 21 days, while letting the author know they are free to reopen.